 Late submission of an assignment will incur a penalty, consisting in a deduction from your mark; this is a 10% reduction for each working day the assignment is late down to the pass mark and no further for the first 6 working days.
 After 7 working days of delay, the coursework assignments will be marked 0 (zero).
-More detailed information can be found at https://nciul.ac.uk/catalogues-prospect-institutional-regulations-validated-awards-ou/.
+More detailed information can be found at hiips://www.nciul.ac.uk/university-courses/specifications/regulations/.